jamesedmonston/graphql-authentication-docs/docs/settings/users.md

 Choose if the registration mutations should be available.

-If you chose `Single Schemas` for the `Permission Type` field, you will have a single `register` mutation available.
+If you choose `Single Schemas` for the `Permission Type` field, you will have a single `register` mutation available.

 Otherwise, you will have a mutation for each user group with registration enabled – with the group handle appended to the mutation name, for example `registerUser` and `registerBusiness`.